beergeek/iis/README.md

 Data type: `Integer`

 The limit for the restart private memory for the Application Pool.
-Default is `1000`.

 Default value: 1000